 > Heather Hall

-The Radio Television Building, later renamed Heather Hall is nestled in a pretty setting between Forsyth Library and Malloy Hall.
+The Radio Television Building, formerly known as Heather Hall, was renamed the Center for Media Studies in April, 2013.
+It is nestled in a pretty setting between Forsyth Library and Malloy Hall.
 This small 4,615 gross square foot building was erected in 1981 and presently houses the department of Informatics and the KFHS Radio/TV News Room.

 The radio-television operation was moved to Malloy Hall in 1965.
 Closed circuit television was added in 1969.
 In 1977, Jack Heather was still the only instructor in this department.
 The television system converted to color in 1979.
 The Radio Television Building was specifically designed for radio and television and each area had its own studio.
 From its humble beginnings, the department continues to grow and evolve as more advanced technologies are developed.